How to Get Credit Card Debt Relief in Canada

 Repaying Only a Portion of What You Owe

 A debt settlement means that you offer your unsecured creditors a lump sum of money in exchange for them writing off, or eliminating, the rest of what you owe on a debt.
-If you’re not able to pay back the full amount that you owe, but you have access to a sum of money that would pay back part of what you owe (often obtained from selling assets or borrowing from a friend or relative), then this could be an option for you.
+If you’re not able to pay back the full amount that you owe, but you have access to a large sum of money that would pay back part of what you owe (often obtained from selling assets or borrowing from a friend or relative), then this could be an option for you.

 Depending on your circumstances and the types of debts you have, you may need legal help to resolve your debt problems.
 Two options are available to all Canadians, a Consumer Proposal and Bankruptcy.

 Once it is agreed to, a Consumer Proposal is a legal agreement between you and your creditors to settle your debts.
 The process in Canada is governed by the Bankruptcy & Insolvency Act and allows you to repay a portion of your unsecured debts over a period of no more than 5 years.

 A lot of debt relief companies and agencies have heavily advertised and over promoted the benefits of Consumer Proposals vs Bankruptcy; you can learn more about the differences between the two here.

 Bankruptcy is a legal process that someone can enter into when they are not able to pay their debts, and they do not have any assets they can sell to pay their creditors.
 Someone in this position is said to be insolvent.
 The legal process for bankruptcy in Canada is governed by the Bankruptcy & Insolvency Act.